 What is a Crankshaft Pulley?

 You must be wondering about the belt-driven features and components.
-These include coolant circulation, providing charging for the electrical system, hydraulic pressure.
+These include coolant circulation, providing charging for the electrical system, and hydraulic pressure.
 Other optional accessories include an air conditioning compressor and heavy hydraulic pumps.

 Causes of Crankshaft Pulley Wobbling